 This class is appropriate for students ranging from no swimming experience to a limited swimming background.
 Class content mirrors Big Fish: Hippos and Turtles skills.

 Appropriate for ages 18 and older ranging from no swimming experience to limited swimming background.
 Instruction will focus on individual water instruction in a group setting based on learning interests.

-Angelfish classes provide accommodations and services for children ages 3 and older with disabilities.
+The City of Irvine provides accommodations and services for children ages three and older with disabilities.
 Accommodation Request Application and signed Release of Information Sheet must be submitted two weeks prior to registration.
-These forms can be picked up at the William Woollett Jr. Aquatics Center front desk, or requested by contacting City of Irvine Disability Services at IDS@cityofirvine.org or 949-724-6637.
-Online registration is not available for Angelfish classes; please contact 949-724-6637 to sign up.
+Space is limited.
+Please contact Disability Services for registration, 949-724-6637.

 For ages 6 months and older.
 A limited amount of private lessons will be offered for one (private) to two participants (semi-private) per instructor.
 The person requesting the semi-private class is responsible for finding the additional participant.
 Classes are scaled to the participant’s skill level.